 We may disclose data when required by law (court order, valid government request) or to protect rights, safety, or property.
 If that happens we will tell you unless legally prohibited.

-Some of our subprocessors (Anthropic, RevenueCat, Resend, Sentry, Mixpanel) process data outside the European Economic Area, primarily in the United States.
+Some of our subprocessors (e.g. Stripe, Neon) may process data outside the European Economic Area, primarily in the United States.
 We rely on the European Commission's adequacy decisions where they exist (e.g. the EU-US Data Privacy Framework, where the provider is enrolled) and on Standard Contractual Clauses where they do not.
 We assess each transfer for risk and apply supplementary safeguards where required.

 Under GDPR you have the following rights.
 To exercise any of them, email hello@procohq.com.
 We respond within 30 days; complex requests may take up to 90 days.
 There is no charge for exercising your rights.

 We encrypt data in transit (TLS) and at rest.
-Authentication uses industry-standard secure tokens.
-Scan photos are stored in a private, user-scoped bucket so users cannot access each other's photos.
+Passwords are stored using industry-standard hashing, never in plain text.
+Payment details are handled entirely by Stripe — we never see or store your full card number.
 Access to production systems is limited to the founding team and is logged.
 We follow the principle of least privilege.

 No security is absolute.
 If we discover a breach affecting your personal data, we will notify you and the Data Protection Commission within 72 hours as required by GDPR Article 33.